mindkin/hourfleet/docs/howitworks.md

 This model suits car sharing businesses where on-demand service is required.
 Typically, for B2C type networks where the cars are branded.

-* First, a user does not need to make a booking for a car.
+- First, a user does not need to make a booking for a car.
 There is no request.
 There is no schedule.
-* A borrower simply finds a car (in the app) either physically away from the car or physically next to the car.
+- A borrower simply finds a car (in the app) either physically away from the car or physically next to the car.
-* They 'reserve' the car (in the app), and then have (e.g. 15mins) to start their rental.
+- They 'reserve' the car (in the app), and then have a period of time (e.g. 15mins) within they must start their rental.
 At this point they don't actually have to be driving the car, but the charges do start from that point.
 The reservation typically happens outside the car, and in some cases the borrower can be still traveling to pick up the car.
-* If a borrower does not start the rental in the given 'reservation' time, the reservation expires and the car becomes available for other borrowers to reserve it. (or the same borrower has to make another 'reservation' for it.
+- If a borrower does not start the rental in the given 'reservation' time, the reservation expires and the car becomes available for other borrowers to reserve it. (or the same borrower has to make another 'reservation' for it).
-* The borrower has the option to cancel the rental at no cost.
+- The borrower has the option to cancel the rental at no cost.
-* The borrower then unlocks the car and (in the app) starts the rental.
+- The borrower then unlocks the car and (in the app) starts the rental.
-* The borrower has the chance to provide feedback about the car prior to using it.
+- The borrower has the chance to provide feedback about the car prior to using it, e.g. the condition of the car.
-* The borrower then can drive the car away.
+- The borrower can then drive the car away.
-* A borrower then has a window of grace time (e.g 15mins) to 'Reject'the car.
+- A borrower then has a window of grace time (e.g 15mins) to 'Reject'the car.
 If they reject the car, they must return it, and the rental is not charged.
 This period is to allow for the cases where the borrower starts the rental and then discovers a problem with the car, that is not acceptable to them. (i.e. a flat tyre).
-* The borrower drives the car away, and uses it for an indefinite period of time.
+- The borrower drives the car away, and uses it for an indefinite period of time.
 In this model, there is no scheduled period of time for the rental.
 However, there maybe a maximum length of rental (e.g. 4 days) set by the network operator.
-* After use, the borrower must return the car to its agreed home location, or close by.
+- After use, the borrower must return the car to its agreed home location, or close by.
 In some cases, like urban on-street parking, it may not actually be possible to return the car to its designated home location (as the park may be occupied), so the borrower must make an effort to park it as close as possible.
 Ultimately, the car owner will decide whether the final location is acceptable to them.
-* If the borrower returns the car late, and its more than (e.g 5mins) past scheduled end time, then a one time late fee penalty is applied (e.g \$50), and for every minute late there is an hourly late fee applied (e.g \$1/min).
+- If the borrower returns the car and its more than the maximum rental length (e.g 4 days) a one time late fee penalty is applied (e.g \$50), and for every additional minute late there is an hourly late fee applied (e.g \$1/min).
-* After the borrower returns the car (in the app) the owner can review the final booking, and must accept the final situation of the car.
+- After the borrower returns the car (in the app) the owner can review the final booking, and must accept the final situation of the car.
 They can choose to give feedback at this point.
-If the car owner does not complete the booking within (e.g 3 days) the booking is auto-completed on their behalf.
+If the car owner does not complete the booking within a certain time span (e.g 3 days) the booking is auto-completed on their behalf.
-* Finally, once the booking is completed, the borrower is charged all usage/late fees, and the car owner is remitted their earnings.
+- Finally, once the booking is completed, the borrower is charged all usage/late fees, and the car owner is remitted their earnings.

 > Note: In the points above, all example times and costs given are defaults, and are configurable for your specific network.
 These settings are all defined in your configuration for the 'Immediate'. usage model.
 See the [configuration](#youconfigure.html#business-model) for more details.

-<<points on how a taking works>>

 This diagram illustrates the timings and limits involved in using a car and completing a taking.
 ![Booking Timings](images/BookingStateModel-Takings-Timings.png)

 #### Keyless Access

 For cars that support Keyless access, borrowers walk up to where the car is located, and from their smartphone, in the web app, they start their 'booking' (Scheduled) or 'rental' (Immediate) in the app.
-They then Unlock the car from their smartphone.
+They then unlock the car using the app on their smartphone.
 Once inside the car, there will be a 'Start' button on the dashboard to start the car and drive it away.

-While they have the car, the app will track them on a map, that shows them where to return the car when they are done.
+While they have the car the app will display their location on a map and shows them where to return the car when they are done.
 The app also keeps track of the usage time, costs, and fees for them.

-When they are done, and they return the car, they will complete the booking/rental in the app, ensuring the car is returned to the correct location, and it is left locked.
+When a borrower is done and returns the car, they will complete the booking/rental in the app, ensuring the car is returned to the correct location and is left locked.
 They can review their charges and give feedback at that point.

 Later, the borrower can view their past booking/rental and they will be billed by the network operator.

 The car owner is notified of all the steps of the booking/rental process.
-At the end, they must confirm the completion of the booking/rental, where they can see a summary or their earnings.
+At the end, they must confirm the completion of the booking/rental, where they can see a summary of their earnings.

 > Note: The car owner is strongly encouraged to be involved in the completion process, and monitor their car usage, but it is optional.
 If they don't take any actions within set periods of time, the booking will be auto-completed for them, so that billing and other processes can proceed.